andretheronsa/spiky/README.md

 ```
 6. Outputs will be written to the same folder with '_ds' appended.

+### Python

 ## Tests

 Testing is done with Pytest and automated during master deploy using Github actions:
+Test spiky and despiked dataset can be found in /tests/fixtures

 ### TODO

 * Enable Line, MultiLine, or MultiPolygon geometries
+* Enable pip setuptools install

 ## Author